-“Bromley Y is committed to promoting the wellbeing and mental health of children, young people and families in their community by enabling change, fostering resilience and supporting them to build healthy relationships.
+“Bromley Y is committed to promoting the wellbeing and mental health of children, young people and families by enabling change, fostering resilience and helping them build healthy relationships.

 Gill Allen, Director"

-Our practitioners use recognised, evidence-based interventions and the design of our service has been based on the I-Thrive Model below.
+Our practitioners use recognised, evidence-based interventions and the arrangement of our service has been tailored to the I-Thrive Model below.

 Further information on this model can be found at: